 Happiness Revisited: A Household Income of $75K?

-Note from dshort: I've updated this commentary in the wake of the Census Bureau's release last week of the 2013 annual household income data from the Current Population Survey.
+Note from dshort: We've updated this commentary in the wake of the Census Bureau's release last month of the 2015 annual household income data from the Current Population Survey.

 A report in the WSJ summarized their findings: